The technology, benefits, risks and regulatory measures you need to know about ICOs now

 Market risks:

 - Extreme price volatility.
 The prices of tokens are highly volatile.
-For example, in the week ending September 3, 2017, 41 out of the largest 100 cryptocurrencies (by market capitalization) had a 7-day price change of greater than 5%.
-The price changes ranged from an increase of 405.29% (NAV token) to a decrease of 54.12% (ICO token).
-High price volatility translates to high riskhttps://www.cryptocoinsnews.com/bitcoin-whale/ for token investors and could be a reflection of underlying market manipulation.
+For example, in the week ending September 3, 2017, 41 out of the largest 100 cryptocurrencies (by market capitalization) had a 7-day price change of greater than 5 percent.
+The price changes ranged from an increase of 405.29 percent (NAV token) to a decrease of 54.12 percent (ICO token).
+High-price volatility translates to high risk for token investors and could be a reflection of underlying market manipulation.

 - Market manipulation.
 The market for tokens could be manipulated in multiple ways.
-Some possible ways include pumping and dumping, spoofing, front-running, and manipulative practices from “whales.”
+Some possible ways include pumping and dumping, spoofing, front-running and manipulative practices from “whales.”

 General regulatory compliance: